Homemade chicken rice soup! Just the sound of that makes me smile on cold winter days or any other time of year when I need an extra dose of comfort!

 Ladle it into individual bowls and serve with crackers, bread, or a sandwich.

-If you like something sweet after your meal, check out these pecan brownie cookies or these butterscotch pecan cookies.
 Another dessert you might enjoy is this mug cake that you can make in any flavor you want.

 - 1 cup of cooked, chopped chicken (baked, rotisserie, or canned)